bw-hro/webthing-cpp/readme.md

 - [single-thing.cpp](examples/single-thing.cpp) Shows how to set up a simple WebThing with two properties and an action.
 - [multiple-thing.cpp](examples/multiple-things.cpp) Shows how to host more then one WebThing in a single application.
 Things are a fake light and a fake humidity sensor.
-- [gui-thing.cpp](examples/gui-thing.cpp) Demonstrates how to embed  a HTML GUI of a fake slot machine and  how interact with it.
+- [gui-thing.cpp](examples/gui-thing.cpp) Demonstrates how to embed  a HTML GUI of a fake slot machine and how to interact with it.

 ### Example implementation